On singularity formation for the two dimensional unsteady Prandtl system around the axis: Introduction

-In this paper, we give a complete description of the mechanism that leads to the singularity for the reduced one dimensional problem, including the case of nontrivial inviscid flows in the outer region.
+In this paper, our first results are a complete description of the mechanism that leads to the singularity for the reduced one dimensional problem, including the case of nontrivial inviscid flows in the outer region.
 In particular, we prove the existence of a stable blow-up pattern, and other unstable ones.\\

 Our approach is inspired by the description of the so-called ODE blow-up for the semi-linear heat equation, see \cite{GK,BK,HV,MZ} in particular.
 Note that the incompressibility condition generates difficulties through the appearance of a nonlocal nonlinear transport term.
 Actually, this nonlocal term will induce two new effects, the singular point is ejected to infinity in finite time, and the solution forms a plateau with a growing length.
 Another difficulty comes from the boundary.
-Indeed, the blow-up is not localised near a single point but happens on a large zone.
+Indeed, the blow-up is not localized near a single point but happens on a large zone.
 We perform a careful treatment near the boundary to show that the solution stays bounded in its vicinity. \\

 The reduced one dimensional problem \eqref{1DPrandtl} with a different domain and boundary conditions also appears in a special class of infinite energy solutions to the Navier-Stokes equations \cite{GV}.
 The authors proved the existence of a similar stable blow-up pattern as the one we describe here, for a particular class of solutions.
 Their approach is based on parabolic methods and maximum principles, allowing for a non-perturbative argument, but requires many special assumptions.
-In particular, their argument does not apply to the problem that we consider in the present paper.
+In particular, their argument does not seem to apply to the problem that we consider in the present paper.
 In addition, our approach based on energy methods is more robust, since it allows us to prove the stability of the fundamental profile, to construct unstable blow-ups and to derive weighted estimates.\\

+One may wonder how the one dimensional reduction is related to the full two dimensional problem.
+From the numerics in \cite{GSS} it seems that for certain solutions with symmetries the blow-up indeed happens on the vertical axis.
+However, for other solutions, such as the singularity considered by Van Dommelen and Shen, the numerics show that another singularity appears before the one on the vertical axis.
+Our second result shows that for analytic solutions, if the solution of the reduced one dimensional problem blows up with the aforementioned stable blow-up pattern, then the solution exists up to this blow-up time in a suitable neighborhood of the vertical axis with a universal lower bound on its local analyticity radius.
+This justifies that the one-dimensional profile constructed in Theorem \ref{th:main} describes blowing up solutions for the two-dimensional Prandtl system \fref{2DPrandtl}.\\